kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(B\) During each subsequent orbital maneuver or burn from initial park orbit, or direct ascent to a higher or interplanetary orbit or until clear of all manned or mannable objects, whichever occurs first.

 \(2\) A launch operator must obtain a collision avoidance analysis for each launch from United States Strategic Command or from a Federal range having an approved launch site safety assessment.
 United States Strategic Command calls this analysis a conjunction on launch assessment.
 Sections 417.231 and A417.31 of appendix A of this part contain the requirements for obtaining a collision avoidance analysis.
-A launch operator must use the results of the collision avoidance analysis to develop flight commit criteria for collision avoidance as required by §417.113(c).
+A launch operator must use the results of the collision avoidance analysis to develop flight commit criteria for collision avoidance as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.113   Launch safety rules.|§417.113]](c).

 \(f\) *Flight safety analysis.* A launch operator must perform and document a flight safety analysis as required by subpart C of this part.
 A launch operator must not initiate flight unless the flight safety analysis demonstrates that any risk to the public satisfies the public risk criteria of paragraph (b) of this section.
-For a licensed launch that involves a Federal launch range, the FAA will treat an analysis performed and documented by the Federal range, and which has an FAA approved launch site safety assessment, as that of the launch operator as provided in §417.203(d) of subpart C of this part.
+For a licensed launch that involves a Federal launch range, the FAA will treat an analysis performed and documented by the Federal range, and which has an FAA approved launch site safety assessment, as that of the launch operator as provided in [[Volume 4/C Licensing/0417 Launch safety.md#§417.203   Compliance.|§417.203]](d) of subpart C of this part.
 A launch operator must use the flight safety analysis products to develop flight safety rules that govern a launch.
 Section 417.113 contains the requirements for flight safety rules.

 \[Docket No. FAA-2000-7953, 71 FR 50537, Aug.
 25, 2006, as amended by Amdt.
 No. 417-5, 81 FR 59439, Aug.
 30, 2016; Docket No. FAA-2014-0418, Amdt.
 No. 417-4, 81 FR 47026, July 20, 2016\]